Take a look at all the different types of sites there are!

-Responsive websites are the latest kid on the block with regards to what type of website should I create for my business!
+Responsive websites are the latest kid on the block regarding what type of website I should create for my business!

-Responsive websites respond to the size of the device that is viewing it.
-These sites are built on a grid which when seen on a thin smartphone screen will change dimension to fit neat and snug on the screen.
-The website content reveals itself when viewed in nice rich snippets of content that will inevitably take the web visitors to the desired section of your site.
+Responsive websites respond to the size of the device that is viewing them.
+These sites are built on a grid that, when seen on a thin smartphone screen, will change dimension to fit neat and snug on the net.
+The website content reveals itself when viewed in lovely rich snippets of content that will inevitably take the web visitors to the desired section of your site.

-Depending how the responsive site gets built, it will load very quickly on tablet & smartphone screens and works exceedingly well on the search engines.
-This yields useful Google listings if the pages have been developed and designed correctly.
+Depending on how the responsive site gets built, it will load very quickly on tablet & smartphone screens and works exceedingly well on search engines.
+This yields applicable Google listings if the pages have been developed and designed correctly.